csiegel1992/eleventy-base-blog/content/blog/thirdpost.md

 ##### Task 3 - Calculator

-We need to create a function capable of using the addition, subtraction, multiply, divider or modulus operator on 2 numbers provided.
+Create a function capable of using the addition, subtraction, multiply, divider or modulus operator on 2 numbers provided.

 Create a function named calculator